cbess/text-sherlock/README.md

 - Settings/Configuration
 	- See `settings.py` for details.
-- Setup scripts (read contents of script for more information)
+- Setup script (read contents of script for more information)
-	- Run `manual-setup.sh` to perform an in directory install.
-Easiest setup.
 	- Run `virtualenv-setup.sh` to perform an isolated installation.
-Preferred setup.
 - Main controller script
 	- Run `main.py -h` for more information.
 - End-to-end interface